fishinwind/workshop/rst/Classes/class-26.rst

     "isVariant(GEN[0]) & isRef(GEN[1])"

-*How can we use this to extract variants that match our criteria?*
+*use this to extract variants that match our exact criteria*

 Filters Applied